 I was born in 1967 in Ratingen, a town near Düsseldorf and Cologne.
 After school I went to live in France for a bit more than one year.
 The town I lived in is known all over the world for the brandy produced there: Cognac.
-As quite a number of Cognac companies are in British, American or Canadian ownership, a lot of English-speaking people live in the litte town and some of these became my best friends.
+As quite a number of Cognac companies are in British, American or Canadian ownership, a lot of English-speaking people live in the litte town and some of them became my best friends.

 Back in Germany I served an apprenticeship in the export business and passed international exams as a translator for English and French as well.
 For about nine years I worked as a project manager in companies importing or exporting plants and machinery.